FSInventoryOrg/FSInventory/README.md

 npm version minor
 ```

-`PATCH` version when you make bug fixes.
+`PATCH` version when you make bug fixes or security patches.
 This usually corresponds to tickets tagged as bugs.
 ```sh
 npm version patch
 ```